namuan/http-rider/README.md

 ### Development

-Run the following command to set-up virtual environment
+Run the following command to set-up virtual environment and install pre-commit hooks

 ```
-$ make setup
+$ make install
 ```

 Then `make run` should startup the application.